 Lab Services (Outpatient)

-Waldo County General Hospital's lab is run by NorDx.
-NorDx is a not-for-profit clinical laboratory based in Scarborough, Maine.
+The Waldo County General Hospital outpatient lab is managed by NorDx, which is part of the MaineHealth system.
 Established in 1976 as the first licensed independent laboratory in Maine, NorDx has grown to provide comprehensive, dependable, quality laboratory services to hospitals, physicians, long-term care providers, other laboratories and health care organizations throughout Northern New England.
-NorDx is a member of MaineHealth, a recognized healthcare leader in New England and Maine's largest integrated healthcare system.
 Visit NorDx for more information.

 Superior quality, efficient service